Why Your Website is Your Volleyball Club’s Best Recruiting Tool

 The weekend kicked off with a meetup at a Columbus Clippers game.
 Yes, it rained the entire time, but I was so caught up in the conversations and meeting people in real life that I didn’t even notice.
 We had a dry, covered box and a full evening of uninterrupted community-building.

 One of the most meaningful parts of that night was finally meeting Liz (middle in the picture above), my accountability partner from the group.
-We both come from marketing backgrounds, and she’s now focused on becoming more of a consultant and fractional CMO.
-We’ve talked strategy, compared notes, and encouraged each other through plenty of business hurdles.
+We both come from marketing backgrounds, and she’s now focused on becoming more of a consultant and fractional CMO (or part-time marketing leader).
 Meeting in person only reinforced how important it is to have someone in your corner who gets it.

 The next day was packed with speaker sessions all focused on business growth.
 I came away with practical insights I plan to implement, including:

-• Turning your email newsletter into a product your audience actually looks forward to, something entertaining, useful, and good enough they might even pay for it.
+• Turning your email newsletter into a product your audience actually looks forward to: entertaining, useful, and good enough they might even pay for it.

 • Creating a killer pitch deck that walks clients through every potential objection before they even ask.

-• Structuring offers for long-term clients so you’re building recurring revenue, not just one-off projects.
+• Structuring offers for long-term clients so you’re building recurring revenue, not just income from one-off projects.

 And yes, I took an absurd number of notes and will absolutely be rewatching the recordings.